Stock Watch: Bob Condotta grades the Seahawks in their 38-31 win over the Kansas City Chiefs

 DEFENSIVE LINE

-This was the best game of the season for Dion Jordan, who has been beset by injuries all season.
+This was the best game of the season for Dion Jordan, who has been beset by injuries throughout.
 Jordan had his first sack of the season in the first quarter and then forced a fumble by Damien Williams in the second quarter that Jarran Reed recovered at the 21.
 Reed had another big game with three tackles and pressure throughout.

-Frank Clark turned in a big play in the second quarter when he broke through to stop Damien Williams for no gain on a third-and-1 at the Chiefs’ 34.
+Frank Clark turned in a big play in the second quarter when he broke through to stop Damien Williams for no gain on a third-and-1 at the Chiefs’ 34 and led the Seahawks with three quarterback hits (Seattle had just the one sack, but as you saw, Patrick Mahomes isn’t real easy to bring down).

 Poona Ford also continued his strong play — on a second-down play late in the third quarter, simply pushing guard Jeff Allen back into Mahomes to forced a hurried incompletion.